 He received his Master of Divinity degree from Harvard Divinity School, focused on academic chaplaincy, interfaith relations, and American religious history.
 While at Harvard, he was a researcher for Professor Diana Eck’s Pluralism Project.
 He earned his Bachelor of Arts degree magna cum laude from Brown University, with a concentration in Religious Studies focused on South Asian religions.
 For fieldwork, he studied abroad in India with the University of Pennsylvania.

 He has received special training to be an International Service Trip Team Leader with the United Methodist Church; a Field Education Supervisor/Mentor for Seminarians with Pacific School of Religion; a Facilitator of the Our Whole Lives Lifespan Sexuality Education Program; and an All-Options Pregnancy Counselor with the Religious Coalition for Reproductive Choice.
 He led a Young Adult International Service Trip to Zimbabwe, Zambia, and Botswana in 2007, and participated in the Parliament of the World’s Religions in Melbourne, Australia in 2009.
 In 2011, he undertook continuing education in Egypt, Jordan, and Israel/Palestine, and in June of 2013 he participated in a Niagara Foundation-sponsored interfaith academic delegation to Turkey.

 Reverend McGonigle is President of the National Association of College and University Chaplains and a member of the Association of College and University Religious Affairs and the American Academy of Religion.
-He is also an Affiliated Minister in The Memorial Church at Harvard University.
+He is also an Affiliated Minister in The Memorial Church at Harvard University and a member of the Board of Religious, Spiritual, and Ethical Life at Harvard University.
 He lives in Medford and enjoys coffee, good food, exercise, theatre, movies, reading, and exploring New England and beyond.